Prop 64: The Adult Use of Marijuana Act

 could also face serious repercussions, similarly to other drug transportation crimes.

-Prop 64 also permits individuals over the age of 21 to grow their own marijuana
+Prop 64 permits individuals over 21 to grow their own marijuana plants,

-was a felony, but now individuals wishing to grow their own marijuana
+but only a limited quantity.
+Individuals wishing to grow their own marijuana

 may plant, cultivate, harvest, dry, and process up to 6 marijuana plants.

-However, individuals who attempt to sell their marijuana or those who
+However, individuals who attempt to sell their marijuana could face serious

 Reconsideration for Individuals Convicted by Old Marijuana Laws